 They say it takes 1000 days for one to settle in a new country.
 At this point, it had been just 750 days since I immigrated to Canada from India.

-People feel that they are settled if they have a permanent job, own car, and own house.
+People feel that they are settled if they have a permanent job, own a car, and own a house.
 I also felt the same to some extent.
 So now my next goal was to have my own car.

 After almost 2 months into the new job, I felt the need to have my own car and finally, I got one.
 (In my case, we bought our first car only after 2 years as we lived in Downtown Mississauga where everything was very accessible.)

 Do you really need a car in Canada?
 Buying a car depends on an individual’s usage, place of residence, place of work, proximity to bus stop/bus terminal/train station, and proximity to the grocery store.

 We could manage everything even in the harsh winter.
 The GTA has very good connectivity via bus, train, subway, and streetcar.
 Almost every city in the GTA has its own transit system.